 Rocio Lopez knew she wanted to pay it forward early on.
 Her plan after graduating from the University of Notre Dame was to join a teaching organization focused on low-income students, and to become a positive force for change in their lives.
 Lopez is now a senior manager at Accenture, the global professional services company, heading up the technology strategy and delivery for one of its key workforce transformation initiatives.
 Although she ended up on a different course, she still pursues her passion to open doors to opportunity for disadvantaged youth.

-In 2016, Lopez was appointed a board member of the Cristo Rey Network in Chicago, an organization that works, in part, to help low-income students in Catholic schools gain real-world work experience.
-Students in the Cristo Rey Network work at companies like Accenture from their freshman through their senior years and have their tuition funded by corporate sponsors.
+In 2016, Lopez was appointed a board member of the Cristo Rey Jesuit High School in Chicago, which provides a college preparatory education and professional work experience to students from Spanish speaking families with limited financial means.
+Students at Cristo Rey work at companies like Accenture from their freshman through their senior years and have their tuition funded by corporate sponsors.

 For Lopez, her efforts are focused on getting students interested in STEM—science, technology, engineering, and mathematics—while they intern at Accenture.
 This kind of work is deeply in sync with her personal values.
 As she likes to emphasize to the students she works with today, “Faith first, family second, and then work is third—but that doesn’t mean third is less important.”